How to Stay Cool While Camping

 Tent camping has a special place in connecting with the outdoors, but KOA also offers other types of lodging for those looking for alternative options.
 Here are some of the different lodging types at KOA.

-Summer is the perfect time to get outside and go camping, and KOA is the most trusted spot in America to do so.
+Summer is the perfect time to get outside and go camping and check some items off your summer bucket list.
+KOA is the most trusted spot in America to do so.
 Come enjoy amenities like level campsites, accessible water sources, clean bathrooms, hot showers and gorgeous surroundings.
 If camping in a tent, staying cool is a matter of following these tips and remembering to prepare for the trip.
 Always remember hydration is the most important part of staying cool and not overheating.

 Check out all the different lodging options, and come to KOA to enjoy the great outdoors.